iesxz-c/Stew-Client/README.md

 - Review sessions that help you memorize definitions, formulas, and important information.
 - Categorization of flashcards for organized studying.

+### Frontend - Real-Time Group Chat

+Stew uses Socket.IO integrated within React.js to enable live message sending and receiving in group chats.
+When users join a group chat, they are connected to a dedicated room using their group ID.
+Messages are sent instantly to other members of the same room, who can view them without refreshing the page.
+Additional features include:

+- **Real-time updates**: Messages appear immediately for all participants.
+- **Member tracking**: Displays which users are currently in the chat.
+- **Notifications**: Alerts for new messages and user join/leave events.

 ## Technologies Used

 Stew leverages modern web technologies to provide a seamless user experience.
 Key technologies include: